NickMcSweeney/game.ai/README.md

 I am experimenting using Cython with this project as well as C/C++ libraries.
 Cython will allow interation with C/C++ and compiles Python code (`.pyx`) into C.

+#### Running Cython Compiler

+The `.pyx` files must be compiled before they can be added to the Plugins.
+The `setup.py` file can be used to compile the cython files.

+To compile the libraries, run `poetry run python setup.py build_ext --inplace`.

 ## Testing